 When it comes to hair systems, you might find it difficult to decide what the best adhesive is.

 It’s all about preference, but there are some distinctions between the two that might help you to make your decision.

-Solvent based adhesives are usually clear in colour and they provide a longer-wear time.
+Solvent-based adhesives are usually clear in color and provide a longer wear time.

-Water based adhesives are white in colour and tend to be gentler on skin with long-term use.
+Water-based adhesives are white in color and tend to be gentler on skin with long-term use.

 When choosing between the two, you should take into account whether you’re looking for long-term or short-term use.

 As glue on hair can damage the scalp, it’s also important that you carry out your research before selecting one.

 Forceful Removal of Wig, Extensions, or Hair System After Use

 The removal can be quite difficult for some people, especially if you had incorrectly placed hair extensions in the first place.

 Often, a solution is needed to dissolve the glue and make it easier to remove the hair.